 Equitrans practices zero tolerance when it comes to compliance.
 Should Equitrans find a compliance issue, we work diligently with the supplier to resolve and re-establish compliance.
 If a resolution cannot be achieved, suppliers that are found to be non-compliant with Equitrans’ requirements are subject to immediate remedial action or contract termination.
 In 2022, the Company terminated one contract with a supplier due to safety deficiencies; removed two contractor employees from Equitrans projects for improper time reporting; and paused work with another supplier due to a human rights violation.

 Equitrans Midstream has a zero-tolerance policy for any form of human rights abuse, including forced labor, child labor, and harassment or discrimination.
-We recognize that the nature of our business activities and existing operational footprint do not generally encounter a significant risk of negatively impacting the basic principles of human rights.
+Given the nature of our business activities within our existing operational footprint, Equitrans does not generally encounter a significant human rights risk.
 Regardless, this does not diminish our commitment to respect human rights in all our actions with employees, local communities, customers, and other stakeholders.
 We work with our business partners to ensure they share our commitment and have similarly rigorous policies and protection measures in place.
-Equitrans promotes the preservation of human rights through:
+Equitrans contributes to the preservation of human rights through:

 - Promoting inclusion